Asbestos Air Monitoring

 For peace-of-mind, choose professional, accredited consultants

 Air monitoring is conducted to measure the level of airborne fibres.
 Air samples are taken using asbestos air sampling pumps accredited to ISO 13137:2013.
-The pumps are calibrated before and after each sample taken.

 There are two methods of air monitoring that can be conducted, static sampling and personal sampling.
 Static sampling is when a pump will be placed in an area to suck air in at a specified rate.
 Personal sampling is generally for asbestos removal workers to monitor their exposure levels during asbestos removal work.
 This helps them assess whether their control measures and their levels of PPE are suited for the job.